Juan-Nathan/oat-crop-classification/README.md

 - The attributes `A26`, `A02`, `A06`, `A07`, `A08`, and `A14` were consistently identified as the most significant across the "basic" models (Decision Tree, Naive Bayes, Bagged Trees, AdaBoost, Random Forest).
 These features were used in subsequent models to reduce overfitting and improve generalization.
 - Tuned RF with SMOTE, ANN with SMOTE, and XGBoost achieved higher recall and F1-scores than other models, with a slight trade-off in accuracy and precision due to more aggressive prediction of the minority class (Oats).
 - Tuned RF with SMOTE performed the best overall, offering the most balanced trade-off between precision and recall, and thus achieving the highest F1-score after SMOTE balancing and hyperparameter tuning.
+- However, if the goal is to maximize the detection of Oats, even at the cost of more false positives, then ANN with SMOTE or XGBoost would be preferable since they have higher recall.

 ## How to Run